olive-language/olive/docs/internals.md

 MIR is the central representation in the compiler.
 It models the program as a Control Flow Graph (CFG) where each node is a basic block.

 - **Basic blocks**: A sequence of statements with no internal jumps.
 Execution enters at the top and exits at the bottom.
-- **Terminators**: Every block ends with exactly one terminator — `Goto`, `SwitchInt`, `Return`, or `Unreachable`.
+- **Terminators**: Every block ends with exactly one terminator: `Goto`, `SwitchInt`, `Return`, or `Unreachable`.
 This makes control flow explicit and easy to analyze.
-- **Lowering**: High-level constructs — `for` loops, comprehensions, `with` statements — are lowered into simple assignments and jumps before any optimization runs.
+- **Lowering**: High-level constructs (`for` loops, comprehensions, `with` statements) are lowered into simple assignments and jumps before any optimization runs.
 - **Argument packing**: Named, variadic, and keyword arguments are packed into their final forms at the MIR level.

 ## 5. Borrow Checking (`borrow_check/`)

-The borrow checker enforces memory safety on the MIR CFG — no garbage collector needed.
+The borrow checker enforces memory safety on the MIR CFG without a garbage collector.

 - **Liveness analysis**: Computes which variables are live at each program point.
 - **Dataflow tracking**: Follows references back to their origin to verify aliasing and mutation rules.